 NOTE: Your actors deliver the dialog and you play the background music and effects tracks as listed in the script to enhance your performance.
 However, the part of the trainer "Miss Fitt" and her recording IS on the soundtrack.

-NEW!
-Click here to listen to a new feature: a 7 minute Windows Media preview of the entire soundtrack CD, with short clips from each track!
+Click here to listen to a 7 minute Windows Media preview of the entire soundtrack CD, with short clips from each track!

 "How To Be Spiritually Fit"

 (Begin Cut #13 on the Soundtrack CD, the Musical Skit Intro.)

 (Leonard enters the stage.
 He is coming home from work, so he is tired.)

 Leonard: (Tossing his keys on the table and taking off his tie.)
 Oh, man, what a day.
 I'm bushed.
 And I've got Men's Bible Study tonight, too.
 (Looks at his watch.)
 Guess I've got time to grab a bite to eat before I go.

 (Begin Track #14: Phone rings once.
 He picks it up and answers it.)

 Leonard: Hello?
 (Pause.)
 Oh, Hey, Bill.
 What's up?
 (Pause.)
 Well, I'm going to be leaving for Men's Bible Study in about a 20 minutes.
 Why?
 (Pause.)
 You've got something you ordered that you want to show me...
 (Pause.)
 Uh, huh.
 Well, I guess there's time... sure, come on over.
 The front door's open, just let yourself in.
 (Pause.)
 Okay, see you in a few.
 Bye.
 (Hangs up.)
 Wonder what's so urgent?
 He sounded really hyper about something he'd gotten.
 Hope it's not another one of his crazy new gizmos.
 Last time he bought a Combination Salad Shooter and Pooper Scooper.
 I haven't eaten at his house since.

 (He sits down and picks up the TV remote.)